redhat-documentation/modular-docs/CONTRIBUTING.md

 ## Request GitHub Project Access

 Send an email to the Modular Documentation Project mailing list (ccs-mod-docs@redhat.com) asking nicely to be given access to the Modular Documentation Project on GitHub.
-Please use the following subject line: REQUESTING ACCESS
+Please give us your GitHub username and use the following subject line: REQUESTING ACCESS.

 ## Configuring a Local Copy of the GitHub Project